In this guide

 Troubleshoot the problem

 If it’s a technical problem you can try tackling it yourself first.
-Most operators will provide basic troubleshooting tips on their help pages, or you can consult other web sites, such as our own guides to troubleshooting broadband and mobile broadband.
-This alone may solve the issue, or at least narrow down a cause, and it can save time if you do need to call up as technical support will frequently ask you to perform similar steps.
+Most operators will provide basic troubleshooting tips on their help pages, or you can consult other web sites, such as our own guide to troubleshooting broadband.
+This alone may solve the issue, or at least narrow down a cause.

 Is it a valid complaint?